abhishek199677/amazon_stock_data_XGBoost-and-KNN/README.md

 # amazon_stock_data_XGBoost-and-KNN

 ### This repository focuses on predicting the stock price movement of Amazon.com, Inc. (AMZN) using two powerful machine learning algorithms: XGBoost and K-Nearest Neighbors (KNN).
-The goal is to determine whether the stock price will go higher or lower compared to the previous day.
+The goal is to determine whether the stock price will go higher or lower than the previous day.
+It estimates how much Amazon's stock will be traded in upcoming periods (monthly, quarterly, or yearly) up to 2025.

 #### 🌟 Key Features